vlebedynska/openroberta-lab/README.md

 Introduction to Machine Learning with Robots and Playful Learning
 ================
-V. Olari, K. Cvejoski, Ø. Eide: Introduction to machine learning with robots and playful learning.
-AAAI, 2021.
+Olari, V., Cvejoski, K., & Eide, Øyvind.
+(2021).
+Introduction to Machine Learning with Robots and Playful Learning.
+Proceedings of the AAAI Conference on Artificial Intelligence, 35(17), 15630-15639.
+Retrieved from https://ojs.aaai.org/index.php/AAAI/article/view/17841

 If you would like to observe the Neural Network Playground and the Q-Learning-Playground in use, please follow this link: www.figshare.com/s/9bf7608f9408ea2f8da8